It's an exciting time at Full Fact and we are currently recruiting for:

 Full Fact offers three month secondments in the research and publishing team for Fast Stream Assistant Statisticians from the Government Statistical Service who are interested in improving the communication and public understanding of statistics.

 Secondees are exposed to a wide range of research and publishing tasks that build on their own interests and development ambitions.
 Opportunities are advertised periodically through the National Statistician’s Office.
-You are welcome to contact Phoebe Arnold to find out more: firstname.lastname@example.org.
+You are welcome to contact Mike Hughes to find out more: firstname.lastname@example.org.

 We would be happy to extend this scheme to other relevant organisations.
 Please email our Director, Will Moy, to find out more: email@example.com.